Prateek13727/Domain-Driven-Design/README.md

         - A Transaction can be of two types: debit Or credit.
         - Every cycle, multiple orders (trips/bookings) can be placed from a business account

-    ## Notes
   - Account Stmt is generated at the end of the Cycle Duration and sent to the customer.
 The Cycle has a duration of 7 days.
   - No account statements are sent if there are no cycle orders